CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **What should I do if my Bare Metal server becomes unresponsive?**

+Contact our Customer Care group to report the incident.
+If a ticket has not already been automatically generated, they will create one for you and begin investigation.

 **How is data destruction handled in the cases of hard drive failure/replacement and/or server relinquishment for Bare Metal servers?**

+All local storage associated with Bare Metal servers is fully encrypted.
+As such, destruction is not necessary to protect sensitive data.
+All disks are zeroed out as part of our routine rediscovery process for servers that have been decommissioned.

 **Do I still get billed for a Bare Metal server that is turned off?**